Guidelines for Talking with a Distressed Student/Person

-- Listen, accept & respect what is said.
+- Listen, accept and respect what the person is saying.

-- Attempt to address the person's needs & seek appropriate resources.
+- Attempt to address the person's needs and seek appropriate resources.

-- Try to focus on an aspect of the problem that is manageable & help identify resources needed to improve things.
+- Try to focus on an aspect of the problem that is manageable and offer support identifying helpful resources.

-- Avoid giving advice, judging, evaluating, and criticizing or easy answers such as, "Everything will be all right."
+- Empathize with the person’s feelings (as you do not have to agree with the person).
+Avoid giving advice, judging, evaluating, criticizing or giving “easy” answers such as "Everything will be all right."

 - Avoid contributing unnecessarily to the person's guilt or sense of failure.